moule-group/DCSflow/README.md

 # Davis Computational Spectroscopy Workflow

-DCS-flow is a tool to simulate inelastic neutron scattering (INS) spectrum, it is still under development.
+The Davis Computational Spectroscopy workflow (DCS-Flow) was designed to connect and automate different material sciences tools which facilitate the use and comparison of electronic methods such as DFT, DFTB; molecular mechanics method such as molecular dynamics to simulate the structure and dynamics of materials properties for improved structure property prediction.
+DCS-Flow provides an efficient workflow to create databases of inelastic neutron scattering (INS) simulations

 ## Installation